RaneemWael/SOS-Responder-Game/README.md

 # SOS-Responder-Game
+A playable SOS responder game coded in Java where the player deploys rescue units to certain disasters appearing in a 10x10 grid displayed on the screen.

 Description:
 - The Rescue Simulation is based on concepts of the RoboCup, an annual international robotics competition proposed and founded in 1996 by a group of university professors.